-Please watch this video before applying for an internship with the LSR group.
-The slides are here.
+Please watch one of these videos before applying for an internship with the LSR group.
+The slides for the first are here.

 Ph.D.
 Cognitive Science, Carleton University, Ottawa, Canada

 Postdoctoral Fellow, School of Interactive Computing, Georgia Institute of Technology, Atlanta, USA

 Postdoctoral Fellow, Cognitive and Motor Neuroscience Lab, Faculty of Kinesiology, University of Calgary, Canada

 Senior Lecturer, Centre for Behavioral and Cognitive Sciences, University of Allahabad

 Predoctoral Fellow, Adaptive Behavior and Cognition Group, Max Planck Institute for Human Development, Berlin, Germany